moleculerjs/moleculer-metrics/packages/moleculer-jaeger/README.md

 });
 ```

-**Setup GuaranteedThroughputSampler**
+**Setup GuaranteedThroughputSampler:**
-> // GuaranteedThroughputProbabilisticSampler is a sampler that leverages both probabilisticSampler and rateLimitingSampler.
+>GuaranteedThroughputProbabilisticSampler is a sampler that leverages both probabilisticSampler and rateLimitingSampler.
 The rateLimitingSampler is used as a guaranteed lower bound sampler such that every operation is sampled at least once in a time interval defined by the lowerBound. ie a lowerBound of `1.0 / (60 * 10)` will sample an operation at least once every 10 minutes.

 ```js
 module.exports = {